jameskimmel/opinions_about_tech_stuff/ZFS/The problem with RAIDZ.md

 A dataset is inside a pool and is like a file system.
 There can be multiple datasets in the same pool, and each dataset has its own settings like compression, dedup, quota, and many more.
 They also can have child datasets that by default inherit the parent's settings.
 Datasets are useful to create a network share or create a mount point for local files.
 In Proxmox, datasets are mostly used locally for ISO images, container templates, and VZdump backup files.

 ### zvol:
 zvols or ZFS volumes are also inside a pool.
 Rather than mounting as a file system, it exposes a block device under /dev/zvol/poolname/dataset.
-This allows to back disks of virtual machines or to make it available to other network hosts using iSCSI.
+This allows backing up disks of virtual machines or making it available to other network hosts using iSCSI.
 In Proxmox, zvols are mostly used for disk images and containers.

 ### recordsize:
 Recordsize applies to datasets.
 ZFS datasets use by default a recordsize of 128KB.
 It can be set between 512b to 16MB (1MB before openZFS v2.2).